Skip to main content

 • name the number that is 10 more or 10 less than a number up to 100

-• make patterns when counting in groups (skip counting) forwards and backwards, starting with different numbers (for example, 13, 23, 33, 43... and ...43, 33, 23, 13)
+• make patterns when counting in groups (skip counting) forwards and backwards, starting with different numbers for example, 13, 23, 33, 43... and ...43, 33, 23, 13

 • set a shopping budget, such as $20, and see which items could be bought for that amount.

-• reading, write, and order numbers up to 1,000
+• read, write, compare and order whole numbers up to 1,000, and understand the place value each digit

-• recall multiplication and division facts for 2s, 3s, 5s, and 10s
+• count forwards and backwards in 2s, 3s, 4s, 5s,8s, 10s and 100s and recall multiplication and division facts for 2s, 3s, 4s, 5s, 8s and 10s

-• use these facts to solve problems like 2 x 23 or 24 ÷ 3.
+• use these facts to solve problems like 2 x 23 or 24 ÷ 3, as well as equal grouping and sharing for multiplication and division

 Words your child will be learning